SAE Institute

 - Immunizations, routine physical exams, and other diagnostic labs, x-rays, and procedures for screening or preventative purposes, except under StudentSecure Elite as provided for under the Vaccination benefit.

-- Dental treatment and treatment of the temporomandibular joint, except for emergency dental treatment necessary to replace sound natural teeth lost or damaged in an accident covered hereunder or for the emergency relief of acute onset of pain.
+- Dental treatment and treatment of the temporomandibular joint, except for emergency dental treatment necessary to replace natural teeth lost or damaged in an accident covered hereunder or for the emergency relief of acute onset of pain.

 - Mental health disorders if treatment is obtained at a student health center.